Patent applications claiming rights of priority 2017–2021

-Fraunhofer remains the leader among German research institutions in terms of the annual number of invention disclosures, patent applications, and total industrial property rights.
-Its performance is outstanding even when compared with that of industrial enterprises.
-Over the last ten years, Fraunhofer has always ranked among the German Patent and Trade Mark Office’s 10 to 20 most prolific patent applicants.
-Similar statistics compiled by the European Patent Office (EPO) have also placed Fraunhofer among the most active patent applicants.
+The Fraunhofer-Gesellschaft remains the leader among German research institutions in terms of its annual number of invention disclosures, new patent applications, and total volume of industrial intellectual property rights.
+The position achieved by the Fraunhofer-Gesellschaft is outstanding even when compared with that of industrial companies.
+Over the last decade, Fraunhofer has always ranked among the German Patent and Trade Mark Office’s 10 to 20 most prolific patent applicants.
+Fraunhofer is also among the European Patent Office’s most active patent applicants.

 In 2021, Fraunhofer-Gesellschaft employees submitted 604 invention disclosure reports.
 They filed 521 patent applications claiming rights of priority with the relevant patent offices, which corresponds to a rate of around two patents per working day.
 The Fraunhofer portfolio of active patent families, each of which comprises all intellectual property rights in different countries, remained close to the previous year’s figure at 7,620.
 To guarantee ongoing exploitation of intellectual property rights, Fraunhofer is continuing its efforts to group patents owned by different institutes into portfolios that are then offered to selected companies.
 This approach creates new opportunities to generate income from licensing agreements and R&D projects.